 We rely heavily on our members to help us protect and manage Gosforth Park Nature Reserve, to support our bird research and help maintain and preserve our important and historic natural history archive.
 We also actively involved in campaigning to protect wildlife and in helping others to learn about the natural world.
 Your membership helps us to carry out all this essential work.

 You can learn more about the natural world by enrolling on our education courses.
 Led by local experts, we run classes in birds, botany, mammals, geology, wildlife photography, astronomy and more.
 These are only available to our members but course fees do apply.

 The Society’s library in the Great North Museum: Hancock contains the best collection of natural history books in the north of England, from modern field guides to old and historically valuable texts.
 Members have access to all these publications and can borrow up to 4 books at a time.

 You will receive three newsletter Bulletins a year with details of all the latest news, activities, talks, field trips and natural history courses.
 We also send out regular e-mail updates with information about activities and events going on in the North East.

-The Society publishes two editions of its journal, Northumbrian Naturalist, each year.
-They include an annual report, Wildlife on the Farne Islands, and a second volume featuring papers on topics of regional interest.
+The Society publishes two editions of its journal, Northumbrian Naturalist, each year: one volume, Northumberland Coastal Wildlife, and a second volume featuring papers on topics of regional interest.
 Back issues of these are also available for download from the members’ area of our website.
 Those members who have opted for Full Membership will also receive a printed copy of both publications.

 We want to encourage and enable everyone to join our Society.
 Special consideration is given to hardship circumstances.
 If you wish to be considered for a reduced rate, please contact the Society Director.